International Docking Adapter

-The International Docking Adapter (IDA) is a spacecraft docking system adapter developed to convert APAS-95 to the NASA Docking System (NDS).
-An IDA is placed on each of the International Space Station's (ISS) two open Pressurized Mating Adapters (PMAs), both of which are connected to the Harmony module.
+The International Docking Adapter (IDA) is a spacecraft docking system adapter developed to convert APAS-95 to support docking with spacecraft that implement the International Docking System Standard.
+The IDA uses NASA Docking System (NDS) hardware.
+An IDA was permanently installed on each of the International Space Station's (ISS) two open Pressurized Mating Adapters (PMAs), both of which are connected to the Harmony module.

 History

-Prior to IDA there were several different iterations of docking adapters that were meant to fill a similar role but were ultimately canceled.
+Prior to IDA several different docking adapters were designed to fill a similar role but were never implemented.

 APAS to LIDS Adaptor System

 The APAS to LIDS Adaptor System (ATLAS) was announced in 2008.
 It would have been placed on the open PMAs and converted APAS-95 to the Low Impact Docking System (LIDS).
 ATLAS was planned to be launched on Orion's first two missions to the International Space Station.
 Orion's missions to the ISS were later canceled altogether and its role as a crew transporter was replaced by the Commercial Crew Program.